Obstructions to the existence of M{\o}ller maps: M ller maps for classical field theories

 \begin{rem} The non-existence result in Theorem \ref{theo:FTnonexistence} identifies a particular kind of obstruction to the existence of M{\o}ller maps which is directly linked to the degree $-1$ elements, i.e.\ the ghost fields, in the field theory $L_\infty[1]$-algebra $(\FFF,\ell)$.
 The goal of this remark is to illustrate through a simple example that the perturbatively interacting observables can also differ considerably from the free ones in degree $0$. \sk

-For concreteness, let us consider non-Abelian Chern-Simons theory on $M = \bbR^2\times\mathbb{S}^1$.
+For concreteness, let us consider non-Abelian Chern-Simons theory treated perturbatively around the trivial background solution on $M = \bbR^2\times\mathbb{S}^1$.
 Using the Poincar\'e lemma as in \eqref{eqn:CSdefret1} twice and then Hodge theory as in \eqref{eqn:CSdefret2} on $\mathbb{S}^1$, we obtain a composable sequence of continuous deformation retracts

 onto the $\g$-valued harmonic forms $\mathcal{H}^{\bullet+1}(\mathbb{S}^1) \otimes\g = \g[1]\oplus\g$ on $\mathbb{S}^1$.
 Transposing and extending the composite continuous deformation retract to observables, we obtain a continuous deformation retract